Nafih-SA/Complete-Zephyr-Tutorial/2. Before Getting Started/README.md

 ```
 west flash
 ```
-&ensp;&ensp; In case we are having multiple build files west can be coupled with **-t** parameter to target specific build file
+In case we are having multiple build files west can be coupled with **-t** parameter to target specific build file
 ```
 west flash -t <path\to_build_file>
 ```